Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 Each GPU node consists of one 64-core AMD EPYC CPU and 4 AMD MI250x GPUs.
 So far nothing special.
 However, two elements make this compute node very special.
-The GPUs are not connected to the CPU though a PCIe bus.
+First, the GPUs are not connected to the CPU though a PCIe bus.
 Instead they are connected through the same links that AMD uses to link the GPUs together, or to link the two sockets in the LUMI-C compute nodes, known as xGMI or Infinity Fabric.
-This enables CPU and GPU to access each others memory rather seamlessly and to implement coherent caches across the whole system.
+This enables unified memory across CPU and GPUS and provides partial cache coherency across the system.
+The CPUs coherently cache the DPU DDR and GPU HBM memory, but each GPU only coherently caches its own local memory.
 The second remarkable element is that the Slingshot interface cards connect directly to the GPUs (through a PCIe interface on the GPU) rather than two the CPU.
 The CPUs have a shorter path to the communication